Enhanced Care Training Programs

 Thank you for your interest in the traineeship positions as listed above.
 CA’s are not only vital to the delivery of patient care; they also gain exceptional experience to further their careers.

-Initial hourly pay ranges from $10-12.
+Hourly rate is $15.
 No benefits are offered.
 Full-time position meant for current undergrad seniors or applicants with a completed undergraduate or higher.
 Expected work hours may vary, but are during clinic hours Monday through Friday from 8:00 AM to 5:30 PM.
 Holidays follow the University calendar.
 We ask for a one-year commitment to the position.